Unity-Technologies/com.unity.probuilder/README.md

 ## Building Asset Store Projects & Packages

-**Asset Store build paths are no longer maintained - 2018.1 and later is required to use Package Manager**
+**Important:** Asset Store build paths are no longer maintained - 2018.1 and later is required to use Package Manager**

+Updates to Asset Store ProBuilder version should made and pushed from the v2.9.8f3-dev branch.

 To facilitate building the projects and packages for the various Unity versions a custom built build system is employed.
 The lifting is done by a mono app called `pb-build` and driven by a set of `json` files.
 The `json` files describe the build process for a single version of ProBuilder.
 They are located in `build/targets` and named to match their intended destination (ex, "ProBuilderAdvanced-5.6" builds ProBuilder Advanced for Unity 5.6).